-- a.
-The algorithm can be modified to provide additional functionalities that extend beyond the minimum requirements of public key encryption or digital signatures. (e.g. optimized or implicitly authenticated key exchange, identity based encryption, group signatures etc.) - b.
+- The algorithm can be modified to provide additional functionalities that extend beyond the minimum requirements of public key encryption or digital signatures. (e.g. optimized or implicitly authenticated key exchange etc.) - b.
 It is straightforward to customize the algorithm's parameters to meet a range of security targets and performance goals. - c.
-The algorithm can be implemented securely and efficiently on a wide variety of platforms, including constrained environments, such as smart cards. - Implementations of the algorithm can be parallelized to achieve higher performance efficiency.
+The algorithm can be implemented securely and efficiently on a wide variety of platforms, including constrained environments, such as smart cards. - d.
+Implementations of the algorithm can be parallelized to achieve higher performance efficiency. - ii.

-ii.
 Simplicity

-A candidate algorithm will be judged according to its relative design simplicity.
+The submitted algorithm will be judged according to its relative design simplicity.

-5. Plans for the Candidate Evaluation Process
+5. Plans for the Evaluation Process

-NIST plans to form an internal selection panel composed of NIST employees for the technical evaluations of the candidate algorithms.
+NIST plans to form an internal selection panel composed of NIST employees for the technical evaluations of the submitted algorithms.
 This panel will analyze the submitted algorithms, review public comments that are received in response to the posting of the "complete and proper" submissions, and all presentations, discussions and technical papers presented at the Candidate Conferences, as well as other pertinent papers and presentations made at other cryptographic research conferences and workshops.
-NIST will issue a report after each SHA 3 Candidate Conference, make (any) final selections and document the technical rationale for any such selections in a final report, similar to what NIST did for the selection of AES and SHA-3.
-The following is an overview of the envisioned candidate review process.
+NIST will issue a report after each Candidate Conference, make (any) final selections and document the technical rationale for any such selections in a final report, similar to what NIST did for the selection of AES and SHA-3.
+The following is an overview of the envisioned submission review process.